[UPDATED March 2021]

 The MPreis fits into the “upmarket” supermarket category with Spar and Merkur and also has a Mini MPreis version.
 Their no-name brand is Jeden Tag (every day).
 A Baguette bakery is often attached to an MPreis supermarket.

-Why I like MPreis
+Why I Like MPreis

 Lidl is one of two big discount supermarket chains in Austria.
 Their weekly specials are focused on specific countries, and their in-house Deluxe brand is pretty good, especially for Easter and Christmas.
 For a discount supermarket, they stock quite a variety of popular brands too.

-Why I like Lidl
+Why I Like Lidl

 It’s the only supermarket that stocks proper breakfast bacon on a permanent basis.
-They also regularly have cheddar cheese in stock (especially during English week).
+They also regularly have cheddar cheese in stock (especially during British week).
 Their pre-packaged soft sandwich loaves compare the best with what we are used to in South-Africa.

 Known as Aldi in the rest of Europe, Hofer falls in the same class as Lidl.
 There is a marked difference between the interior of Hofer and Lidl and that of Spar, Merkur, and MPreis.
-The most obvious is that there are no fancy shop fittings or other frills and trimmings, and very little popular brand names.
+The most obvious is that there are no fancy shop fittings or other frills and trimmings, and very few popular brand names.

-Why I like Hofer
+Why I Like Hofer

 It’s the only supermarket in Austria where I could find butter that tastes almost exactly like South African butter.
 (In South Africa, unsalted butter is the exception rather than the rule while it’s the other way around in Austria.)